 - Dime Novel: He was such a legendary character that he became subject of these cheap novels after death.

 - Historical Hero Upgrade: Compared to Billy the Kid his legacy is a bit more positive in the public perception, despite all evidence to the contrary.
-This is because unlike Billy, Jesse James benefitted from the "Lost Cause" hagiography.
-Most Jesse James movies neglects the time he and his brother served under William Quantrill in Missouri during The American Civil War, where they served, in the words of one historian, as a "death squad" against the local population of Union sympathizer.
+This is because unlike Billy Jesse James benefited from the "Lost Cause" hagiography.
+Most Jesse James movies neglects the time he and his brother served under William Quantrill in Missouri during The American Civil War, where they served, in the words of one historian, as a "death squad" against the local population of Union sympathizers and massacred not only civilians but also Union POWs.
 Most portrayals evoke Jesse James with an anti-authoritarian romanticism rather than anything related to the actual political reality.

 - Just Like Robin Hood: Like many other historical outlaws he has been depicted in this manner by ballads, dime novels and movies.
 It is doubtful that such a reputation is justified, however.
 Especially the notion of him (like so many others listed) "stealing from the rich and giving to the poor", which has little to no evidence supporting it.